nadame7/Final_Project_Kelompok_Beta/README.md

 ---

-## 👥 Stakeholder Impact
+## 👥 Stakeholder

 The **Customer Marketing Team** can leverage the model to:
 - Proactively engage high-risk customers
 - Minimize churn through early intervention
-- Allocate retention resources more efficiently
+- Allocate budget resources more efficiently

 ---